Final Cut Pro offers unprecedented speed and superior quality

 Open the Generators Browser to access a range of automatically generated video elements — including animated backgrounds and varied textures.
 Just drag and drop to add them to your project.

 Ken Burns effect

 Animate stills and video without keyframes by using simple onscreen arrows to pick start and end points.
 Choose among ease in, ease out, and linear movement to further customize your animation.
 For images that contain people, Final Cut Pro recognizes the location of faces to create intelligent results.

 Create a freeze frame — from your timeline or from source media in your event — and add it to your project with a single keystroke.

 Working with Motion

-If you have Motion 5 installed, you can right-click any title, transition or video generator in Final Cut Pro to open it in Motion and customise it.
+If you have Motion 5 installed, you can right-click any title, transition, or video generator in Final Cut Pro to open it in Motion and customize it.
 When you save your modified effect in Motion, you can instantly access it in Final Cut Pro and even share it with other editors.
 Or have a motion graphics designer create unique effects in Motion and save them as easy-to-use, streamlined templates in Final Cut Pro.

 Learn more about Motion